 2. Father Christmas delivery tags

-Just fill in the details – your child's name, the 'naughty or nice' list (depending on how generous you're feeling this year!) and where to leave the presents.
+Just fill in the details – your child's name, the 'naughty or nice' list (depending on how generous you're feeling this year and whether you think we should stop Santa's naughty or nice list) and where to leave the presents.

 3. Recycling sack

 Instead of just buying your children new presents every year, see if they can do some important gifting in exchange for their gifts.